MattHalloran/StartupFromScratch/k8s/README.md

 ### Installing the Chart

 To deploy the Vrooli application using this Helm chart, you will use commands like `helm install` or `helm upgrade --install`.
-Detailed examples for development and production deployments, along with other essential Helm and kubectl commands, are provided in the "Common Helm & Kubernetes Commands" section below.

-Generally, the process involves:
-1. Ensuring your `kubectl` is configured to point to the correct Kubernetes cluster (local Minikube, staging, or production).
-2. Customizing the appropriate values file (`values-dev.yaml` for development, `values-prod.yaml` for production) to match your environment's specific needs (e.g., image tags, resource limits, ingress hostnames, secret paths in Vault).
-3. Running the `helm install` or `helm upgrade --install` command, specifying your release name, the chart path (`k8s/chart/`), and the relevant values files.

-For instance, the command structure will look similar to this (refer to the common commands section for exact examples):
+These commands are orchestrated by our project scripts:
+*   **Local Kubernetes Development (e.g., Minikube):** The `scripts/helpers/develop/target/k8s_cluster.sh` script (invoked by `scripts/main/develop.sh --target k8s-cluster`) deploys the chart directly from the `k8s/chart/` source directory.
+It typically uses `k8s/chart/values.yaml` as the base and applies overrides from `k8s/chart/values-dev.yaml`.
+*   **Staging/Production Deployments:** The `scripts/main/deploy.sh -s k8s` script uses a packaged Helm chart (`.tgz` file) that was created by `scripts/main/build.sh`.
+    *   The `build.sh` script packages the contents of `k8s/chart/` (including its `values.yaml`).
+    *   Crucially, `build.sh` also copies environment-specific values files (e.g., `k8s/chart/values-dev.yaml`, `k8s/chart/values-prod.yaml`) into a separate location within the build artifact (specifically, to `ARTIFACTS_DIR/helm-value-files/`).
+    *   The `deploy.sh` script (via `scripts/helpers/deploy/k8s.sh`) then uses the packaged chart (`.tgz`) and applies the appropriate environment-specific values file *from the build artifact* (e.g., `ARTIFACTS_DIR/helm-value-files/values-prod.yaml`) using the `-f` flag.

+The general Helm command structure (as used by the scripts) looks similar to this:
-`helm upgrade --install <release-name> k8s/chart/ -f k8s/chart/values.yaml -f k8s/chart/values-<env>.yaml --namespace <target-namespace> --create-namespace`
+`helm upgrade --install <release-name> <path-to-chart-source-or-package> -f <base-values.yaml> -f <environment-specific-values.yaml> --namespace <target-namespace> --create-namespace`

+**Key Takeaway for Values Files:**
+*   For local development targeting Minikube (via `develop.sh`), customizations are made directly in `k8s/chart/values-dev.yaml`.
+*   For staging/production deployments (via `build.sh` then `deploy.sh`), the `values-<env>.yaml` (e.g., `values-prod.yaml`) from the `k8s/chart/` directory at the time of the build is packaged into the deployment artifact and used during the Helm upgrade.
+Ensure this file is correct before running `build.sh`.

 **Important:**
+*   For **production deployments** (using `deploy.sh`):
+    *   Always ensure the `k8s/chart/values-prod.yaml` in your source code is accurate and committed *before* running `scripts/main/build.sh`.
+This file's content will be included in the build artifact and used for the production deployment.
-*   For **production deployments**, always use `values-prod.yaml` and double-check all configurations, especially image tags, resource allocations, secret paths, and external endpoints.
+    *   Double-check all configurations, especially image tags, resource allocations, secret paths, and external endpoints within this `values-prod.yaml`.
+    *   The `scripts/helpers/deploy/k8s.sh` script will abort if it's a production deployment and the corresponding `values-prod.yaml` is not found in the build artifact.
-*   For **development deployments** (e.g., to Minikube or a staging cluster), use `values-dev.yaml`.
-It's also common to have a `values-local.yaml` (gitignored) for individual developer overrides during local testing.
+*   For **local development deployments** (e.g., to Minikube via `develop.sh`):
+    *   The script uses `k8s/chart/values-dev.yaml` directly from your workspace.

 ### Uninstalling the Chart